CodeHalwell/yamllm/README.md

 - Simple API interface
 - Customizable prompt templates
 - Error handling and retry logic
-- In built memory management in sqlite database
+- In built memory management in sqlite database for short term memory
+- Use of vector database for long term memory based on semantic search
+- Choose streaming or non-streamed response

 ## License